Three members act in inquest concerning the death of a Lance Corporal on an air weapons range - Mar 2026

 Selected Cases

-- Successfully represented a claimant whose home address was disclosed to her abusive ex-partner, against whom she had obtained a molestation order, leading to threats made by him against her and her children.
+- Successfully represented a claimant whose home address was disclosed to her abusive ex-partner, against whom she had obtained a non-molestation order, leading to threats made by him against her and her children.
 Awarded over £11,000 at trial.

 - Advised in a successful settlement by an individual whose highly sensitive medical data was sent to a patient with the same name.